×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Split involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research different neighborhoods in Split to find one that suits your lifestyle and preferences.
 Some popular areas include the Old Town, Bacvice, and Marjan.
 Consider factors such as proximity to work or school, access to public transportation, safety, and the presence of amenities such as shops, restaurants, and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Split, such as Njuskalo, Crozilla, and Indomio.
 These websites allow you to filter results based on your criteria, and you can contact landlords or agents directly through the platform.
 Another option is to work with a real estate agent.
 They can help you navigate the local market, arrange viewings, and negotiate contracts.
 However, keep in mind that you'll likely have to pay a commission for their services.
 When you find a place you're interested in, arrange a viewing to see it in person.
 This is also a good opportunity to ask questions about the property and the terms of the lease.
 Make sure to check the condition of the property and ensure that all appliances and systems are in working order.
 Once you've found a place you like, you'll need to sign a lease agreement.
 This will typically require you to pay a deposit, usually equivalent to one or two months' rent.
 Make sure to read the contract carefully and understand all the terms before signing.
-Finally, once the lease is signed and the deposit is paid, you can move into your new home in Split," remarked one member in Split.
+Finally, once the lease is signed and the deposit is paid, you can move into your new home in Split," remarked one foreigner who made the move to Split.

 GeoBlueGeoBlue